olidacombe/shakesemon/README.md

 You can configure the service with the following environment variables:

 + `BIND_ADDRESS` - ip/port specification for binding, defaults to `127.0.0.1:0` (i.e. loopback address with port assigned by the OS)
++ `SHAKESPEARE_TRANSLATOR_URI` - specify alternative translator endpoint (e.g. if you want to point at a caching proxy that might also tack on an api key for you)

 ## Improvements